Dry or Canned?

 - 1 cup dry beans yields 2-2½ cups cooked.
 Unless otherwise stated, the amounts given in my recipes refer to the cooked volume.

-- Salt can disrupt the cooking, so should not be added while soaking or during the first hour of cooking.
+- Salt can disrupt the cooking, so should not be added while soaking.
+Adding salt during cooking improves the flavor of the beans.

-- If your beans don’t seem to be getting soft enough after 4-6 hours, add a pinch of baking soda to the water.
+- If your beans are still crunchy or too firm after 4-6 hours, add a pinch of baking soda to the water.

 It’s amazing that I ever got brave enough to purchase and use dry beans again after my first experience with them.
 If my mother ever soaked and cooked dry beans during my youth, I wasn’t aware of it.
 I first used them in college…in a dorm room.
 (Read: strike one!)

 I was a youth minister planning to run a 30-Hour Famine, where my teens would fast from all food for 30 hours to experience hunger, raise awareness of poverty in the world, and raise money for a good Christian organization to feed the hungry.
 One of the possible conclusions to the experience was to reveal their “first meal” to be Unimix, a high-cal, high protein mush served to starving people in third world countries.